Executive team

 Patrick Clow

-Patrick Clow is the Director General of Canada’s Computer Security Incident Response Team (CSIRT) at the Cyber Centre.
+Patrick Clow is the Director General of Canada’s Cyber Security Incident Response Team (CSIRT) at the Cyber Centre.
 This directorate is responsible for the Cyber Center’s Incident Management practice and the Canadian Cyber Defence Collective.

 With over 19 years experience as a Cyber Security professional, Pat has had the privilege to work in leading edge organizations on some of the most complex cyber security challenges Canada faces.
 In 2012 he played a leadership role in building Canada’s first national CSIRT at Public Safety Canada.
 This role afforded him the opportunity to work with domestic and international stakeholders on a wide range of cyber incidents impacting Canada its interests.
 In 2017, Patrick joined the Communications Security Establishment (CSE) to architect and operationalize the Cyber Incident Management and Operational Coordination practice for the Cyber Centre.
 Since that time, Pat has held various leadership roles at CSE, including as Director of the Cyber Centre’s Risk Management Programs whose responsibilities included national security investigations under the Investment Canada Act related to foreign direct investments, internationally recognized commercial certification programs, and CSE’s Security Review Program which aims to help manage supply chain risk in Canada’s telecommunication systems.
 Most recently, Pat was the Director of CSE’s Cyber Threat Intelligence Operations’ program.